daamien/blog/_drafts/2019-01-03-8_anonymization_stratgegies_with_postgres.md

 This is great for indirect identifiers: dates and numeric values that should remain meaningful without revealing identity.
-Aggregations such as `average` and `count` will be similar to the original
+Aggregations such as `average` and `count` will be similar to the original.

 Of course, it is important to adapt the degree of perturbation depending on the distribution of the values, of the attribute and the size of the dataset.

-However even with a strong perturbation, reidentification is possible when the dataset contain extreme data.
-In the previous example, if an employee earns 100 times the average wage, adding noise will not hide that such a big difference and it is easy to deduce that the person is the CEO of the company.
+However even with a strong perturbation, reidentification is possible when the dataset contain extreme values.
+In the previous example, if someone earns 100 times the average wage, adding noise will not hide the identity of this highly paid employee.
+With such a big difference, it is easy to deduce that the person is the CEO of the company.

 ---